Kingshuk97/facial-recognition-based-attendance-system/README.md

 ## ABOUT

 This app is a prototype of a student's attendance system based on facial recognition.
-The detailed synopsis and documentation can be found in the
+The detailed synopsis and documentation can be found in the `reports` directory.

 ## INSTRUCTIONS FOR RUNNING THE SOFTWARE